AN INDUSTRY FOR ALL

 MHCA’S LEE WOODS NAMED VOLUNTEER OF THE YEAR: TOURISM WINNIPEG

-MHCA Marketing and Communications Coordinator Lee Woods is proud of their work to raise the profile of Pride Winnipeg.
+MHCA Marketing and Communications Coordinator Lee Woods is proud of his work to raise the profile of Pride Winnipeg.

 Do you have questions about the MHCA’s marketing materials and publications?
 Contact Lee Woods at firstname.lastname@example.org